Richardaeld/google_translate_game/README.md

 ### Game Start Screen
 + The game title stands out due to the use of a large font with a dark text shadow.
-+ The text descriptions for select/options are placed over a dark background with a bright text color to help them stand out and draw the eye.
++ The text descriptions for user input are placed over a dark background with a bright text color to help them stand out and draw the eye.
+These are also placed in select/option listboxes for a good UX on tablet and mobile users.
 + Multiple user inputs are given for returning and new users alike.
-+ Multiple user inputs allow users to choose how easy or difficult they want to make the game.
++ Multiple user inputs (timer length, number of cards, and difficulty) allow users to choose how easy or difficult they want to make the game.
 + A selection of six different languages is given to the user.
 These languages are pairable in any combination.
 + An adjustable difficulty (matching delay) is provided to users.
 This force users to use their memory over hunting and pecking.

 ### Game Board
 + A dark background image was used to help the cards stand out.
-+ The background was chosen because it resembles a desk or table because this is a typical place to play cards.
++ The background resembles a desk or table because this is a typical place to play cards or study.

 ### Gameplay
 + The gameplay is kept intuitive and simple so users can focus on recognizing foreign words or remembering where words were placed.
 + The game header contains a timer and points calculator in an easy to read format.
 This encourages users to do better each time.
 + The cards are dynamically added/removed and menus disappear/appear with JavaScript when the game starts and ends.
-This maximizes availiable screen real estate.
+This maximizes availiable screen real estate which is extremely important for tablet and mobile users.
 + The game allows multiple playthroughs without having to refresh the browser.
 + A click limiter was installed to keep users from spam clicking to win or break the game.
 + The game pulls random word pairings from its language bank for each round.
 This keeps the game feeling fresh and interesting to returning users.